Ultimate guide to writing a business case

 The reasons for the project are clearly spelled out when describing the 3 current problems which the company faces.

 In this example, there are 2 options (other than do nothing) which have been examined.
-Each option is summarised and the reason why option 3 is the preferred option has been stated.
+Each option is summarized and the reason why option 3 is the preferred option has been stated.

 The expected benefits of reduced overheads are clearly stated.
 Benefits should be measurable and quantifiable.
 That means that the benefits can be measured later.
 But what about the reduced errors, rescheduled appointments and customer contract cancellations?
 Aren’t they benefits?
 Well, these are in fact something else – they’re called outcomes.
 Outcomes are the results of the changes which come about by using the new handheld devices.
 The ways you measure the improvements resulting from these outcomes are known as benefits.